Below you will find a collection of rainbow theme learning activities and games. These ideas will work great for the classroom or at home.

 You say, “If I found a pot of gold at the foot of the rainbow, I’d buy this…” Then you show by acting out what you would buy.
 The others try to guess what you bought, and the first one to guess becomes the new actor.

-Have a TREASURE HUNT and hide the treasure in a pot of gold to be shared by everyone once all the ‘rainbow-themed clues’ have been found.
+Have a treasure hunt and hide the treasure in a pot of gold to be shared by everyone once all the ‘rainbow-themed clues’ have been found.

 4. Rainbow Walk Party Game